mddanish00/mui-image-alter/CONTRIBUTING.md

 ## Running Tests

-- `npm run test` will run the tests on every change.
+- `npm run test` will run the tests once.

-- `npm run test:once` will run the tests once.
+- `npm run test:watch` will run the tests on every change.

 - `npm run test:coverage` will run the tests once and produce a coverage report in `/coverage`.